NotJustSid/Protonable/README.md

 * MacOS and Linux support _might_ come in the future.
 ___
 ## Usage
-* The start script is already written in `package.json`.
-You can use either
+* First,  run:
 ```
-electron .
+npm install
 ```
-or
+to install the required node modules locally and then move on to running the ``start`` script.

+* The start script is already written in `package.json`.
+You can use
 ```
 npm start
 ```